Stay right here for our final news roundup and information overload.

 Great call.

-800-941 Sean, North Carolina.
+800-941-Sean, North Carolina.

 We got three calls from North Carolina.

-Uh Pamela, let's get your thoughts.
+Pamela, let's get your thoughts.

 What's on your mind today?

-We're dealing right now with judicial abuse, and when I say that, I'm I'm looking at the judicial position to um enhance a private uh interest, which it would be Joe Biden's campaign.
+And when I say that, I'm looking at the judicial position to enhance a private interest, which would be Joe Biden's campaign.

-I I don't have to, because we have a case right now that would where we found uh Donald Trump guilty, and in that case, the judge, nothing being said in the court, just sitting there in that position, judicial position to say is yelling, just as loud and ridge.
+And in that case, the judge, nothing being said in the court, just sitting there in that position, judicial position, is yelling just as loud and is, yes, my daughter's campaigning against you, Donald Trump.

-Yes, I support your opponent, and yes, I am not gonna be fair.
+And yes, I am not going to be fair.

 Those things should be considered.